The 10-Point Data Engineering Due Diligence Checklist for 2026

 - Data Mapping and Quality: Assess their methodology for handling data at the point of ingestion.
 Ask: “How do you approach data mapping and schema validation when integrating data from over 20 different sources?
 What is your process for managing data quality issues that originate in the source system?”

-You are looking for a firm that thinks beyond SQL tables and dashboards.
-Their work should prepare your organization for predictive modeling, recommendation engines, and other AI-driven applications.
-A critical aspect of a robust data foundation involves understanding and effectively managing various data types, especially when considering the nuances of structured vs unstructured data common in ML use cases.
-A partner focused only on BI reporting will build a platform that quickly becomes a bottleneck for your data science teams.
+You’re looking for a firm that thinks beyond tables and dashboards, preparing your organization for predictive modeling, recommendation engines, and other AI-driven applications.
+Part of that foundation is knowing how to handle different data types well, including the unstructured formats that most ML use cases depend on alongside structured tables.
+A partner focused only on BI reporting will build a platform your data science team outgrows quickly.

 Evidence to Request and Questions to Ask